dfkaye/dfkaye-blog/content/posts/functionally-numeric-objects.md

 test("time should advance", () => {
   var now = Date.now();

-  // Run this to allow the click to advance. expect(now).to.equal(now);
+  // Run this to allow the clock to advance. expect(now).to.equal(now);

   // Verify that time has advanced.